gvwilson/sensibleadventures/gleam/gleam.md

 everyone up with your crazy stories.
-And if I ever think, even for a moment, that you really have done something as log-headed as chasing after Number One, I will drag you out into the darkness myself and tie you to a tree and whistle until the snarly-dogs come for you.
+And if I ever think, even for a moment, that you really have done something as log-headed as chasing after Number One, I will drag you out into the darkness myself and tie you to a tree and whistle until the clankers come for you.
 Now, go home."

 With that, the teacher turned and walked away, muttering to